ForstaLabs/forsta-messenger-client/docs/tutorials/03_authenticated_user.md

 Now, try loading the page.
 The provisioning listener will trigger the messenger to display.
 You have the option to either:

-- Generate new keys
+- Generate new key
-- Import previous keys from a currently running client
+- Import a previous key from a currently running client

-You can read more about the need to provision keys on the [System Life Cycle page]{@link https://docs.forsta.io/docs/system-life-cycle} of the Forsta docs.
+You can read more about the need to provision a key on the [System Life Cycle page]{@link https://docs.forsta.io/docs/system-life-cycle} of the Forsta docs.